jenPlaza/parks2go/README.md

 Parks2Go worked hard to build an app specifically focused on finding State National Parks.
 The app was designed to pull information on locations, descriptions, fees, activitities, topics, images, and weather.

-You can read full Project Synopsis, Design Process, and view wireframes at https://jennplaza.wordpress.com/portfolio/parks-2-go/
+You can read full Project Synopsis and Design Process at https://jennplaza.wordpress.com/portfolio/parks-2-go/ ; view High Fidelity Wireframes at https://jennplaza.wordpress.com/wp-content/uploads/2024/06/p2g_hiwiframe.png.